 Adult Congenital Heart Disease

 The Adult Congenital Heart Disease Program at the Massachusetts General Hospital Corrigan Minehan Heart Center offers personalized, lifelong care for adult patients with congenital heart disease, specializing in valve problems, heart failure, multidisciplinary surgery, arrhythmia and pregnancy.

 Interventional Radiology at Mass General offers angioplasty and stenting, a minimally invasive, image-guided treatment for narrowing and blockage of arteries and veins throughout the body.

-Mass General Imaging provides cardiac MRI services at our site in Boston.
+Mass General Imaging provides cardiac MRI services at our sites in Boston and Waltham.

 Department of Medicine

 Preventive Genomics Clinic

 Massachusetts General Hospital’s Preventive Genomics Clinic empowers patients to better understand, predict and prevent disease using genetic information.

 The Patient Gateway provides secure online access to your health information whenever you need it.
 Check upcoming appointments, communicate with your doctor’s office, review medications and pay medical bills—all seamlessly online 24/7.